thomas-bouvier/portfolio/content/research.en.md

 title = "Research work"
 +++

-Between 2021 and 2024, I was a PhD student at [Inria de l'Université de Rennes](https://www.inria.fr/fr/centre-inria-universite-rennes), supervised by [Alexandru Costan](https://team.inria.fr/kerdata/alexandru-costan/) and [Gabriel Antoniu](https://team.inria.fr/kerdata/gabriel-antoniu/).
+Between 2021 and 2024, I was a PhD student in the [KerData](https://team.inria.fr/kerdata/) team at [Inria centre at Rennes University](https://www.inria.fr/en/inria-centre-rennes-university), supervised by [Alexandru Costan](https://team.inria.fr/kerdata/alexandru-costan/) and [Gabriel Antoniu](https://team.inria.fr/kerdata/gabriel-antoniu/).
 My research interests cover various aspects of continual learning workloads in distributed settings (HPC, clouds and edge devices).
 In 2022, I did a student appointment at [Argonne National Laboratory](https://www.anl.gov/), Chicago with [Bogdan Nicolae](https://www.bnicolae.net/), trying to scale such workloads on many GPUs.
 My research field could be referred to as "Systems for AI".
 I defended my PhD in November 2024.

 I hold a degree in electrical engineering from INSA Rennes.
 In 2019, I did an internship at [Snips](https://investors.sonos.com/news-and-events/investor-news/latest-news/2019/Sonos-Announces-Acquisition-of-Snips), Paris working on the integration of an AI voice assistant on edge devices.
 I then joined Inria as an engineer to develop a software prototype which addresses the limitations of state-of-the-art storage solutions for stream processing.